antoniogiacomelli/RK0/README.md

 * [RK0 Docbook](https://antoniogiacomelli.github.io/RK0/): compreehensive document with design internals, architecture, caveats and usage examples

-* [RK0 Wiki](https://github.com/antoniogiacomelli/RK0/wiki): useful information and also packages for Nucleo-boards to download
+* [RK0 Wiki](https://github.com/antoniogiacomelli/RK0/wiki): useful information such as setting up a debug environment for QEMU (Linux/Win/MacOS) and also packages for Nucleo-boards.

 * [RK0 Blog](https://kernel0.org/blog/): blogs about RK0 and systems programming in general